Get

 The Maine Coon is a massive cat, sure, but that doesn’t mean they should be overfed.
 It is essential to carefully monitor their diet and not exceed the portions suggested by your veterinarian, as this breed is prone to gaining weight easily.

-And just like dogs, the Maine Coon can suffer from hip dysplasia.
+Similar to dogs, but much less commonly, the Maine Coon can suffer from hip dysplasia.
 Furthermore, obesity is a major risk factor in the development of hip dysplasia, as the extra weight borne on the hip joints worsens the cat’s condition.
+Other potential health conditions of the breed may include heart disease or hypertrophic cardiomyopathy, polycystic kidney disease, patellar luxation, spinal muscular atrophy, and more.

 woman brought her maine coon cat to the vet